 Changing your behaviour or mindset takes time and intention.
 Be kind to yourself as you move through each goal, and remember the six stages of change:

-Just like physical illnesses, the treatment and specialist care a person might need for one mental illness may not be suited to the next person.
+Just like physical illnesses, the treatment and specialist care a person might need for one mental health condition may not be suited to the next person.

 As the largest private provider of mental health care in Australia, we are dedicated to making a real difference in the lives of those we treat, with whatever pathway they need.